I had so looked forward to visiting Barcelona. I read about the architecture, I loved the operatic history of the city, the cultural riches.

 You smile through your headache and stuffy nose:

 “I’m looking for the tourism office.”

 You’re a bit perplexed because two days ago it was somewhere in this Plaza, according to city’s website.

 “Yes.
 The main one.”
 The woman then stares at you, loathe to offer details.

-You stubbornly remain in place (I’m half Scottish), so she finally points behind her.
+When you stubbornly remain in place she finally points behind her.

 “The other side of the Plaza, near the corner, go downstairs, it’s there.”